briankimstudio/ML_Tutorial/Evaluation.md

 ### Confusion matrix

-Confusion matrix shows how many precitions are correct or wrong.
+Confusion matrix shows how many predictions are correct or wrong.
 Typically, x axis is predicted label and y axis is true label(0 for negative, 1 for positive).

-For example, among values predicted as positive, 104 are correct(TP) but 2 are wrong(FP).
-Likewise, among values predicted as negative, 61 are correct(TN) and 2 are wrong(FN)
+For example, among values predicted as positive, 104 are correct(TP), but two are wrong(FP).
+Likewise, among values predicted as negative, 61 are correct(TN), but two are wrong(FN)

 ![confision matrix](/images/Confusion_matrix.png)